senthilkumarm1901/fun-marvel-git-tutorial/README.md

 ```

 >[!IMPORTANT]
-> Where do all Writers Collaborate - In `GitHub`
+> Where do all Writers Collaborate - In `GitHub` <br>
-> Each Writer can create a branch for them to commit their efforts
+> Each Writer can create a branch for them to commit their efforts <br>
-> Upon completion of the work, they are expected to seek `Pull Request` Review for merging their branch with `main` where the Lead Script Writer comments and approves.
+> Upon completion of the work, they are expected to seek `Pull Request` Review for merging their branch with `main` where the Lead Script Writer comments and approves. <br>

 ---